jalex-stark/lean-at-MC2020/lean_at_mc2020_source/source/introduction.rst

 ----------------
 These notes are developed by `Apurva Nakade <https://apurvanakade.github.io>`__ and `Jalex Stark <https://jalexstark.com/>`__.
 Large chunks of these notes are from the various learning resources available on the `leanprover-community website <https://leanprover-community.github.io/learn.html>`__.
+Thanks to Joanna Boyland for proof reading the drafts.
 The number theory puzzle on Day 3 is from Codewars and the proof of the infinitude of primes on Day 4 is from `mathlib <https://github.com/leanprover-community/mathlib/blob/53c1531/src/data/real/irrational.lean#L83>`__.